viswans83/injecting-validator/README.md

 the `RuleFailureHandler`, passing it the ruleId along with the remaining parameters.

-Since the result object is just anything that implements the `Result` interface, you have the flexibility to intepret rule failures however your application needs to.
+Since the result object is just anything that implements the `Result` interface, you have the flexibility to interpret rule failures however your application needs to.